magicmarc/marks-reverie/src/content/posts/ACT_V_Wai_and_the_Lighthouse.md

 *(He presses a hand to his chest, breath ragged.)*

 **WAI:**
 But if I sink into this… I leave them.
-Amber’s shouting, Will’s stupid tennis bets, Mark fussing over the smallest things - my own chaos.
-How do I trade them for silence, even perfect silence?
+How do I trade my own chaos for silence, even perfect silence?

 *(His voice cracks, almost a plea.)*